What Is Anxiety?

 TREATMENT FOR ANXIETY

-There are a number of treatment options for anxiety.
+There are a number of anxiety therapy options.
 The symptoms of anxiety disorders can be significantly improved through effective therapy interventions.
 The specific treatment approach depends on the type of anxiety disorder and its severity.
 Cognitive-behavioral therapy and exposure therapy are interventions that have been shown to be effective with anxiety disorders.
 They can help with issues such as panic attacks, generalized anxiety, and phobias.

-Cognitive-behavior therapy assists clients in identifying problematic thought patterns and beliefs that contribute to anxiety.
+Cognitive-behavior therapy assists clients in identifying problematic thought patterns and beliefs that contribute to anxiety or depression.

 Exposure therapy allows for gradual exposure to the situations and/or objects that are the source of fear, the client is able to confront their fears and anxieties in a safe and controlled manner.
 As you face your fears without harm, the symptoms of anxiety will dissipate.